 In the UK, the main focus of our Charitable Giving is the staff selected Charity of the Year.
-In March 2015 Societe Generale employees voted for Mind, the mental health charity, and after a fantastic two years the partnership has raised £750,000, far exceeding the £600,000 target.
+Our most recent partnership with Mind began in 2015 and ended in 2017.
+During the partnership Societe Generale raised over £830,000, far exceeding the £600,000 target.

 Charity of the Year 2017-19